dxatscale/sfpowerscripts/README.md

 - Need for artifact driven build system for package based development models especially on complex and large programs

-- Providing additional functionality that is either not supported by the sfdx-cli, such as data packages or automatically understanding tests in a given package
+- Providing additional functionality that is either not supported by the sf cli, such as data packages or automatically understanding tests in a given package

 - Ease of use, one should not be spending too much time scripting a pipeline.